North American river otter: Diet

-The diet of the North American River otters is extensive and mostly consists of fish, frogs, crayfish, turtles, insects and some small mammals.
+The diet of the North American River otters is extensive and mostly consists of fish, frogs, crayfish, turtles, insects, and some small mammals.
 They are known to hunt in pairs or alone and can hunt on both land and in the water.
-The North American river otter (Lontra canadensis) is a predator adapted to hunting in water, feeding on aquatic and semi-aquatic animals.
-The vulnerability and seasonal availability of prey animals primarily determines the food habits and prey preference of the river otter.
+Lontra canadensis is a predator adapted to hunting in water, feeding on aquatic and semiaquatic animals.
+The vulnerability and seasonal availability of prey animals primarily determine their food habits and prey preferences.

 Fish

 North American river otters consume an extensive assortment of fish species ranging in size from 2 to 50 cm that impart sufficient caloric intake for a minute amount of energy expenditure.
-North American river otters generally feed on prey that is in larger supply and easier to catch.
+They generally feed on prey that is in good supply and easy to catch.
 As a result, slow-swimming fish are consumed more often than game fishes when both are equally available.
 Slow-moving species include suckers (Catostomidae), catfish, sunfish and bass (Centrarchidae), daces, carp, and shiners (Cyprinidae).
 For instance, Catostomidae are the primary dietary component of North American river otters in Colorado's Upper Colorado River Basin.
-Likewise, the common carp (Cyprinus carpio) is a preferred fish species for the North American river otter in other regions of Colorado.
+Likewise, the common carp (Cyprinus carpio) is a preferred fish species for them in other regions of Colorado.
 Fish species frequently found in the diets of the North American river otters include: Catostomidae, which consists of suckers (Catostomus spp.) and redhorses (Moxostoma spp.); Cyprinidae, made up of carp (Cyprinus spp.), chubs (Semotilus spp.), daces (Rhinichthys spp.), shiners (Notropis and Richardsonius spp.), and squawfishes (Ptychocheilus spp.); and Ictaluridae, which consists of bullheads and catfish (Ictalurus spp.).
 Other fish an integral part of the North American river otters' diets are those that are often plentiful and found in large schools: sunfish (Lepomis spp.); darters (Etheostoma spp.); and perches (Perca spp.).
 Bottom-dwelling species, which have the tendency to remain immobile until a predator is very close, are susceptible to North American river otters.
 These include Central mudminnows (Umbra limi) and sculpins (Cottus spp.).
 Game fish, such as trout (Salmonidae) and pike (Esocidae), are not a significant component of their diets.
 They are less likely to be prey for the North American river otters since they are fast-swimming and can find good escape cover.
 However, river otters will prey on trout, pike, walleye (Sander vitreus vitreus), salmon (Oncorhynchus spp.), and other game fish during spawning.
 Otters have been found to consume invasive Asian carp.

-Adult North American river otters are capable of consuming 1 to 1.5 kg of fish per day.
+Adult North American river otters are capable of consuming 1.0–1.5 kg of fish per day.
 A study conducted on captive otters revealed they preferred larger fish, ranging from 15 to 17 cm, more than smaller fish, ranging from 8 to 10 cm, and they had difficulty catching fish species less than 10 cm or larger than 17 cm.
 Otters are known to take larger fish on land to eat, whereas smaller fish are consumed in the water.